Sara R. Leonard

 Sara complements her work with clients by doing research both independently and in cooperation with MBK Analytics, with whom she co-authored the National Endowment for the Arts’ 2015 report When Going Gets Tough: Barriers and Motivations Affecting Arts Attendance.
 Sara and her collaborators also performed the Planning Study and Pilot Test for the 2017 Survey of Public Participation in the Arts for the National Endowment for the Arts.
 These projects build on her award-winning graduate research, which developed a community-generating approach to audience development for the nonprofit arts.

-In addition to her consulting work, Sara is an adjunct faculty member and graduate thesis advisor for Goucher College’s MA in Arts Administration program and serves on the adjunct faculty of Westminster College and Drury University in Missouri.
+In addition to her consulting work, Sara is an adjunct faculty member and graduate thesis advisor for Goucher College’s MA in Arts Administration program where she teaches Managing Performing Arts Organizations.
+Sara has also served on the adjunct faculties of Westminster College and Drury University in Missouri.

 MA, Arts Administration, Goucher College, Baltimore, MD